mo7morad/Fundamentals_RoadMap/README.md

 | **Project5 - Queue Using Array** | Implementation of a queue using arrays.
 | **Project6 - Stack Using Array** | Implementation of a stack using arrays.
 | **Project7 - Undo/Redo System** | A string management system with **Undo-Redo** functionality using a stack.
-| **Project8 - Queue Line Project** | A queue-based project for managing line ordering with advanced validation.
+| **Project8 - Queue Line Tickets Project** | A queue-based project for managing line ordering with advanced validation.

 ---